Digital Cinema Media: Identification history

-DCM have used three different idents.
-Usually, a 10-second version of the ident is seen as usually the first clip seen at the start of the cinema reel.
+DCM has used three different idents.
+Usually, a 10-second version of the ident is seen as the first clip seen at the start of the cinema reel.
 A 15-second version is later seen before the trailers begin, around 10 minutes into the cinema reel.

 The first ones, which debuted in UK cinemas on 1 October 2008, showed a montage of film images with a cinemagoer, accompanied by electronic music.
 These idents were in use until 3 April 2011, when they were replaced again.
 By 2011, the previous idents were replaced with an 'illuminated glass' version of the DCM logo and new music, produced by Jump Design.
 These idents were used until March 2013.

 In 2013, the "Dynamic Advertising" idents by Fearlessly Frank were introduced.
 The tagline was short-lived, however, and was changed to "Welcome To Our World" in October 2013.
-These idents were uploaded to YouTube on January 23, 2013, and was officially adapted two days later, though some cinemas did not adapt it until a few months later.
-Laughter and Suspense were dropped in January 2014, but made a comeback in some cinemas in December 2014, though it did not make a return to all cinemas until 2017.
-Originally, at the end of the idents, the company's then-slogan,"Dynamic advertising" was seen at the end, but now the slogan "Welcome To Our World" is seen since 2014.
-Generally, Amazement is used before most films, with Laughter being used before a comedy film and Suspense before a horror or action movie.
+These idents were uploaded to YouTube on January 23, 2013, and were officially adopted two days later, though some cinemas did not adopt them until a few months later.
+"Laughter" and "Suspense" were dropped in January 2014, but made a comeback in some cinemas in December 2014, though they did not return to all cinemas until 2017.
+Originally, at the end of the idents, the company's then-slogan, "Dynamic advertising", was seen at the end, but now the slogan "Welcome To Our World" has been seen since 2014.
+Generally, "Amazement" is used before most films, with "Laughter" being used before a comedy film and "Suspense" before a horror or action movie.